-The Division of Wildlife conducts controlled deer hunts for young hunters.
-The application period for these hunts is June 1 through July 31, annually.
-Hunters may apply online at wildohio.gov or by calling 1-866-703-1928 with a convenience fee.
+The Division of Wildlife conducts controlled deer hunts for youth hunters.
+The application period for these hunts is July 1 through July 31, annually.
+Hunters may apply online at wildohio.gov, through the HuntFish OH app, or by calling 1-866-703-1928 with a convenience fee.